-This delicious tomato pie features roasted tomatoes, a layer of fresh basil leaves, a cheesy goat cheese and Parmesan filling, all atop a thick biscuit crust.
-No mayonnaise needed.
+This delicious tomato cheese pie features roasted tomatoes, a layer of fresh basil leaves, a cheesy goat cheese and Parmesan filling, all atop a thick biscuit crust.
+No mayonnaise needed!

-This pie is pretty much all my favourite flavours all together in one slice and it was everything I imagined ... and more!
+This tomato cheese pie has all my favourite flavours all together in one slice!
 The biscuit crust bakes in to a generous base, that pairs beautifully with the tangy cheese and rich, roasted tomatoes.
 This would be a great meatless dinner served with a side of fresh greens, a delicious and pretty brunch dish or a lazy weekend breakfast treat.

 Make this in a skillet or use any deep-dish pie plate and enjoy it warm or at room temperature.